angular/angular/aio/content/guide/structural-directives.md

 {@a one-per-element}
 ### One structural directive per host element

-Someday you'll want to to repeat a block of HTML but only when a particular condition is true.
+Someday you'll want to repeat a block of HTML but only when a particular condition is true.
 You'll _try_ to put both an `*ngFor` and an `*ngIf` on the same host element.
 Angular won't let you.
 You may apply only one _structural_ directive to an element.